 The GRID standard is a 19-character identifier composed of three elements:

-4-digit Issuing Organization Number (ION);
+4-digit Issuing Organization Number (ION) – The National

-In addition, there is no control on the assigned IDs, therefore the possibility of duplicate donor IDs exists.
+There is no control on the assigned IDs, therefore the possibility of duplicate donor IDs exists.
 If two donors are inadvertently assigned the same ID, the result could be infusing the wrong donor product into the waiting recipient.

-Assignment of GRIDs underway
+Assignment of GRIDs